DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 The system may be used just as Digital Setting circles with no motors.
 But that means manually moving the 'scope around.
 Of course, motors can be added later.

-Note: DO NOT ATTEMPT TO LOAD THIS CODE ONTO A STANDARD Arduino UNO BOARD.
+DO NOT ATTEMPT TO LOAD THIS CODE ONTO A STANDARD Arduino UNO BOARD.

 This application requires a SAMD51 based processor.
 Suggestions:<br>